 Spoon sweets are delicious sweet preserves, served in a spoon as a gesture of hospitality in many areas of Greece.
-Yet, Crete has its own traditions and exquisite delicacies when it comes to those desserts.
-Here, you can find spoon sweets made from cherry, peach, orange, and many other fresh, sour, and bitter fruits.
+Yet, Crete has its traditions and exquisite delicacies when it comes to those desserts.

 Well, that might be the official recipe, the truth is that Cretan salads will include whatever fresh ingredient you have, and it will always be delicious!

 Add virgin olive oil if you have it, then toss and mix everything.
 Finally, arrange it on a plate, top it with myzithra cheese, and drizzle it with Greek oregano.
 And ready to taste!

 This Cretan salad is served in many restaurants and taverns in Crete and is one of the most important dishes in a typical family lunch.

 Sfakian pie is a crepe-thin pie that you can find only in the region of Sfakia in Crete.
 It is stuffed with soft cheese making it one of the most delicious and juicy pies in the whole of Greece, if not the world.

 Its ingredients include flour, mizithra, olive oil, and raki.
 You can eat it as a snack, starter, or dessert.
 You decide.